Negotiating lowball offers

 Your email tells them “You need to think bigger if you want me to come on board.”
 Your email accomplishes this by doing two things:

-Translation: “This lowball job offer hasn’t convinced me to come on board.
+Translation: “This lowball job offer hasn’t convinced me to come on board and I’m pretty sure you can make a better offer if you want to.
 Want to try again?”

 Joe used this technique to respond to his lowball job offer.
 We didn’t hear anything for a day or so, but then he got a call from the recruiter he had been working with…